 I hope this puts your mind at ease when you choose us to work on your rugs.
 We take every single precaution to ensure the safety of every rug that comes to us.
 This means that they are handled with care from when we pick them up to when we drop them off.
 They are not sitting on a dirty floor in a dirty warehouse waiting to be cleaned, nor are they stacked on top of, or lying underneath a huge pile of other dirty rugs.
 Every rug is properly tagged, logged into our system, safely washed, properly dried, and properly stored.
 Clean rugs are immediately wrapped and placed on shelves with other clean rugs.
 When we return your rugs, we wear foot covers and are careful in your home and with your furniture!

 Travis is the co-founder of Kansas City Rug Cleaning and a 20 year rug lover.
-Travis’s favorite rug is a Kurdish Hereke.
+Travis’s favorite rug is a Turkish Hereke.

 Jordan is an 8 year rug lover and his favorite rug is a Bidjar.